FMH Board Certification

 The examination covers the whole spectrum of nephrological curriculum and consists of 200 multiple-choice questions (you find the covered topics in this blueprint (pdf)).
 The 'best of five' question format means one correct and four incorrect answers.
 Only the correctly answered questions count, there is no penalty for a wrong answer (always try to answer all of the questions!).
 The exam is computer-based.

 Most of the questions are designed as small clinical cases.
 Some questions are accompanied by visual material: clinical pictures, radiological images, or histology slides.
 Only SI units are used in the main text, but a conversion table into conventional units is available during the exam.
-To get a general idea about the exam format and type of questions asked, you can take a mock exam with 50 sample questions.
+To get a general idea about the exam format and type of questions asked, you can take the official mock exam.

 How long does the ESENeph take?